Experiential learning for KS1 &/or KS2

 The captain is an early 18th century pirate who tells exciting tales about Sea Rovers, Buccaneers and Privateers.
 The very sight and sound of him, armed to the teeth and swaggering about, fascinates children who often can’t believe that a ‘real’ pirate has come to visit!
-He sets up very motivated literacy work, built around a portrayal of historical piracy, using historical accounts rather than more modern, fictional stories and films.
+He can inspire motivated literacy work, built around a portrayal of historical piracy, using historical accounts rather than more modern, fictional stories and films.

-The day can be formatted to work with several classes – a year group, a whole Key Stage, or (if your school is not too large) the entire school.
+The day can be formatted to work with one or more classes – a year group, a whole Key Stage, or even the entire school.
 When I work with more than one class we have assemblies to begin and end the day, with story-telling and demonstration sessions for groups in between.
 I ask the children to do literacy/artwork tasks, which they work on while I am storytelling with other groups.
 Burwash also works very well with one class for a full day, allowing me to do most of what is described below and sometimes more.

 Session Format for Key Stages 1 and 2